danloh/readup/README.md

 ## Troubleshooting

-### 1. Readest Won’t Launch on Windows (Missing Edge WebView2 Runtime)
+### 1. Won’t Launch on Windows (Missing Edge WebView2 Runtime)

 **Symptom**

-- When you double-click readest.exe, nothing happens.
+- When you double-click readup.exe, nothing happens.
 No window appears, and Task Manager does not show the process.
 - This can affect both the standard installer and the portable version.

 **Cause**

 - Microsoft Edge WebView2 Runtime is either missing, outdated, or improperly installed on your system.
-Readest depends on WebView2 to render the interface on Windows.
+Readup depends on WebView2 to render the interface on Windows.

 **How to Fix**